iovisor/bcc/docs/reference_guide.md

 Return: 0 on success

-This copies a memory location to the BPF stack, so that BPF can later operate on it.
-For safety, all memory reads must pass through bpf_probe_read().
-This happens automatically in some cases, such as dereferencing kernel variables, as bcc will rewrite the BPF program to include the necessary bpf_probe_reads().
+This copies size bytes from kernel address space to the BPF stack, so that BPF can later operate on it.
+For safety, all kernel memory reads must pass through bpf_probe_read().
+This happens automatically in some cases, such as dereferencing kernel variables, as bcc will rewrite the BPF program to include the necessary bpf_probe_read().

 Examples in situ:
 [search /examples](https://github.com/iovisor/bcc/search?q=bpf_probe_read+path%3Aexamples&type=Code),